 Saint Paul is known for some classic Italian staples, and DeGidio’s has been one of those staples since it opened in 1933.
 Spaghetti or mostaccioli with their classic tomato sauce has been their house specialty for more than 80 years.
 Your biggest decision will be whether to order one meatball or two.

 When Red Rabbit hopped the river to open a second location on Grand Avenue, they brought their fantastic Italian pastas with them.
-Pair your linguine with a slice of the wood-fired pizza for the full taste experience.
+Pair your linguine with a slice of wood-fired pizza for the full taste experience.

 You can’t say that you’ve been to Saint Paul if you’ve never stopped at Cossetta’s.
-For more than 100 years, this has been a favorite restaurant for fresh pizzas, pastas, salads and desserts, and check out Louis upstairs for a more refined feel.
+For more than 100 years, this has been a favorite restaurant for fresh pizzas, pasta, salads and desserts, and check out Louis upstairs for a more refined feel.

 Buca di Beppo

-If you need to bring everyone together for pasta, Buca di Beppo's family style portions are always a safe bet.
+If you need to bring everyone together for pasta, Buca di Beppo's family-style portions are always a safe bet.